The List for Herr Azmus

 Excerpts – Lapin au Jus

-The following scene takes place in a Parisian restaurant where the FrenchRestaurantmain character (Riley O’Tannen) is having dinner with her chaperone (the wealthy, mysterious and very gay Lou Raferman) and Mrs. C. (an English acquaintance and founding member of the Deadly Dames Book Club)
+Setting: a Parisian restaurant where our heroine (the young woman) is having dinner with her chaperone (the wealthy, mysterious and very gay Lou Raferman) and his old and dear friend (an Englishwoman who is one of the founders of the Deadly Dames Book Club)

 “Oh, I dunno.
 They just keep giving me more.”